Healthdirect Free Australian health advice you can count on.

 What is keratoconus?

-Keratoconus is an eye condition affecting the cornea, which is the transparent surface of the eye.
-Keratoconus occurs when the cornea slowly changes shape.
-While the cornea is normally shaped like a dome, with keratoconus it thins and becomes shaped like a cone.
-This affects the way the eyes focus light and can distort vision.
+Keratoconus is an eye condition affecting your cornea, which is the transparent surface of your eye.
+Keratoconus occurs when your cornea slowly changes shape.
+It is normally shaped like a dome.
+With keratoconus, it thins and becomes cone-shaped.
+This affects the way your eyes focus light and causes distorted vision.

-Keratoconus usually develops in younger people between about 16 and 30 and progresses until about the age of 40.
-It usually affects both eyes, though one eye may be worse than the other.
-If you notice any eye symptoms or changes to your eyesight, you should see your optometrist or doctor.
+Keratoconus usually develops in younger people aged 16 to 30 years old, and progresses until you are about 40 years old.
+It affects both eyes.
+One eye may be worse than the other.

 What are the symptoms of keratoconus?

-• halos and flaring around light that make it difficult to drive at night
+• halos around light sources making it difficult to drive at night

 What causes keratoconus?

-The cause of keratoconus is unknown.
-However, things that may increase the chance of developing keratoconus include:
+The exact cause of keratoconus is unknown.
+There are some genetic or environmental causes that increase your chances of developing keratoconus.
+These include:

 How is keratoconus diagnosed?